agent0lab/search-service/docs/AG0_SEMANTIC_SEARCH_STANDARD.md

 ## Error Response

-All errors follow a standard format:
+All errors follow a consistent format:

 ```json
 {